 How to rent your home for movies: conclusion

 You adore your home and want to see it in the movies.
-We appreciate your passion and your entrepreneurial spirit!
+We appreciate your passion and your entrepreneurial spirit and are happy to support you in any way we can!

 Using Peerspace is the fastest way to list your home as a movie shoot location and get results, and is easy to use.
 Simply follow the steps we outlined above and you’ll be well on your way to the start of your family home’s amazing acting career.
 Good thing it’s got you as an agent!